The terms “Domain Authority” and “DA” get thrown around a lot in the blogging world.

 But not to worry — I’m here to help.

 In this DA guide for bloggers, I’ll explain what exactly Domain Authority is, how you can increase it and the benefits of doing so.

 Domain Authority is a metric that was created by Moz.
 This is a US-based company specialising in Search Engine Optimisation (SEO) software, who assigns a score to your website between 1 and 100 to assess how much of an authority it would be in the eyes of Google.

 And essentially, the higher a website’s DA, the higher it would rank on Google’s Search Engine Results Pages (SERPs).

 Domain Authority is calculated based on a number of aspects relating to your website’s SEO score.

-And it takes into account Google’s 200+ ranking factors to determine your website’s level of expertise.
+And Google’s 200+ ranking factors are taken into account to determine your website’s level of expertise.

 Like what, you ask?
 Well, I’m talking about the number of links that are pointing to your website, the quality of the websites that host these links (or “backlinks”), the age of your domain and more.